 Ethnic Groups in Spain

-Out of these the following are the largest ethnic groups in Spain: Castilians, Catalans and Basques.
+Out of these the following are the largest ethnic groups in Spain: Castilians, Catalans, Basques, Galicians, and Valencians.

-The Catalans represent the provinces in the northeastern region of Spain.
-The provinces which have concentrated population of Catalans include Barcelona, Tarragona, Lerida and Gerona.
+The Catalans represent the provinces in the north-eastern region of Spain.
+The provinces which have a concentrated population of Catalans include Barcelona, Tarragona, Lerida, and Gerona.
 These provinces together form the autonomous community of Spain called Catalonia, which has Barcelona as its capital.
 As Catalonia is located close to France, there are several Catalans found in France.

 The Catalans generally speak the Catalan dialect or Valencian dialect, which is a variant of Catalan.
 The Catalan language is one of the official languages of Spain and is also spoken by the Catalans in France.
 There are Catalans who also communicate in Spanish and French.

-The religion followed by the majority of Catalans is Catholicism, while there are some who also practice Atheism and Agnosticism.
+The religion followed by the majority of Catalans is Catholicism, while some also practice Atheism and Agnosticism.
 A few of the important aspects of the Catalan tradition include the competitions of building human towers called Castell and the Sardana dance.

-There are over two million Basques people living in modern Spain.
+Over two million Basques people are living in modern Spain.
 The Basques ethnic group in Spain follows the religion of Roman Catholicism.
-The Basques have been associated to agricultural industry.
-This is the reason why this ethnic group in Spain is found serving in the ranches, fishing industry or goat farms.
+The Basques have been associated with the agricultural industry.
+This is the reason why this ethnic group in Spain is found serving in the ranches, fishing industry, or goat farms.

 Learn more about the different Spanish varieties spoken in different countries